cilium/cilium/Documentation/helm-values.rst

      - List of rate limit options to be used for the CiliumEndpointSlice controller.
 Each object in the list must have the following fields: nodes: Count of nodes at which to apply the rate limit. limit: The sustained request rate in requests per second.
 The maximum rate that can be configured is 50. burst: The burst request rate in requests per second.
 The maximum burst that can be configured is 100.
      - list
      - ``[{"burst":20,"limit":10,"nodes":0},{"burst":15,"limit":7,"nodes":100},{"burst":10,"limit":5,"nodes":500}]``
+   * - :spelling:ignore:`ciliumEndpointSlice.sliceMode`
+     - The slicing mode to use for CiliumEndpointSlices. cesSliceModeIdentity groups together CiliumEndpoints that share the same identity. cesSliceModeFCFS groups together CiliumEndpoints in a first-come-first-serve basis, filling in the largest non-full slice first.
+     - string
+     - ``"cesSliceModeIdentity"``
    * - :spelling:ignore:`cleanBpfState`
      - Clean all eBPF datapath state from the initContainer of the cilium-agent DaemonSet.
 WARNING: Use with care!
      - bool